Click here to participate or volunteer

 Spaulding Adaptive Sports Centers:

-- Spaulding Hospital North Shore (Salem, MA) – Spaulding Adaptive Sports brought programming to the North Shore area in 2010.
-Land- and water-based adaptive sporting opportunities are offered June through August on varying Tuesdays and Fridays.
+- Spaulding Outpatient Center Salem (Salem, MA) – Spaulding Adaptive Sports brought programming to the North Shore area in 2010.
+Land and water based adaptive sporting opportunities are offered year round.

 Sports activities vary by the season and location and include: